 Summertime always brings to mind fresh vegetables and homemade pickles.
 I remember my grandmother canning bread and butter pickles almost every summer.
-These pickles are definitely a variation of the typical bread and butter ones that she use to make.
-To me….. they are WAY better because even though they do have a small amount of sugar…. they are not loaded with it.
+These pickles are definitely a variation of the typical bread and butter ones that she used to make.
+To me….. they are way better because even though they do have a small amount of sugar…. they are not overly sweet.
 You truly taste the vegetables and that is what I think makes them the best pickles ever.
-That….. and the little “kick” that comes at the end!
+That, and the little “kick” of spice that comes at the end

 Another huge plus to these pickles is that you do not have to go to all the trouble of boiling the jars and the whole canning process.
 They are called icebox pickles for that reason.
 They last about two to three weeks in the refrigerator, but at our house….. they never last that long.
 I could seriously eat a half a jar in one sitting.
 They are perfect with a light meal in the summer or as a condiment for a grass-fed burger.